bmotevalli/app-md-sim/README.md

 You can then login | access hpc: `ssh hpc_example`

-### Packmol
+### ❌ Packmol - Windows (depreciated in current version)

-To set up packmol, you would need julia.
+To set up packmol in Windows, you would need julia.

 - install julia (see https://julialang.org/downloads/platform/)